hrvthzslt/personal-site/content/posts/creating-a-low-quality-translation-api-with-langue-models.md

 ## The API

-Short story short, I read the documentation of **FastAPI** and created and endpoint for a POST request.
-The ollama integration is done with the `ollama` package, so that is simple as well.
-After I created a working endpoint I reorganized the code and included `ruff` for some code quality shenanigans, and my own good feeling.
+Short story short: I read the documentation of **FastAPI** and created an endpoint for a POST request.
+The ollama integration is done with the `ollama` package, which is simple as well.
+After creating a working endpoint, I reorganized the code and included `ruff` for some code quality improvements and my own satisfaction.

 Sending a request and receiving a response looks like this: